beejay1293/EPIC_Mail/README.md

 `- PATCH /api/v2/groups/<:groupId>/name Edit the name of a specific group record.`

 `- DELETE /api/v2/groups/<:groupId> Delete a specific group record.`

+`- POST /api/v2/groups/<:groupId>/users Add a new user to a group.`

 ## Pivotal Tracker stories